 Active and Sustaining members who are living at a distance from the JLN area sufficient to make fulfillment of the volunteer service or other requirements impossible shall be granted the Non-Resident privilege, upon written request to the JLN office.
 Non-Resident Active members who live in an area in which there is no Junior League may retain this privilege indefinitely.

 Non-Resident Active and Sustaining members are required to meet their respective dues and other financial requirements.
-For the purposes of meeting requirements, placements and fundraising placement, members coming off Non-Resident status will be subject to the same requirements as members transferring into JLN.
+Members coming off Non-Resident status will be subject to the same requirements as members transferring into JLN.

 Good Standing

-Requirements of Good Standing To be in Good Standing as a member of the League, one must: justify her membership through some form of service satisfactory in quality and extensiveness to the Placement Committee; attend membership meetings in accordance with this policy; pay all financial obligations in a timely manner; support all projects, money raising or otherwise, which have been voted and approved by the League; and do nothing that is injurious to either the League or its Bylaws as determined by the Board of Directors.
+Requirements of Good Standing:

+To be in Good Standing as a member of the League, one must: justify their membership through some form of service satisfactory in quality and extensiveness to the Placement Committee; attend membership meetings in accordance with this policy; pay all financial obligations in a timely manner; support all projects, money raising or otherwise, which have been voted and approved by the League; and do nothing that is injurious to either the League or its Bylaws as determined by the Board of Directors.

 Benefits of Good Standing

-A member must be in Good Standing to: sponsor a candidate for membership; serve as a Chair of a committee, Council member or member of the Board of Directors; be eligible for slating by the Nominating Committee on any slate; be eligible for Transfer, Inter-League, Seasonal Inter- League or Non-Resident Status; resign and be reinstated; be eligible for a Sabbatical or other nonplacement categories; or be eligible for the privileges of Five (5) and Ten (10) Year Active status.
+A member must be in Good Standing to: serve as a Chair of a committee, Council member, Nominating Committee member, or member of the Board of Directors; be eligible for slating by the Nominating Committee on any slate; be eligible for Transfer, Inter-League, Seasonal Inter- League or Non-Resident Status; resign and be reinstated; be eligible for a Sabbatical or other nonplacement categories

 Resignation

 Year-End Resignation Any member who is in Good Standing, not in arrears in dues and other financial obligations, and is projected to complete all member requirements by May 31st, may resign in Good Standing at the end of the JLN fiscal year.
 Year-End Resignations shall be made in writing to the JLN Headquarters by March 1st and will be effective June 1st.
-JLN will send a resignation letter to resigning member confirming all member requirements have been completed for the JLN year.
-The member must sign and return the letter to JLN headquarters for resignation of membership to be in effect.
-As all requirements for the year must have been fulfilled to be granted a Year-End Resignation, the member will receive credit for the completed Active year should she choose to reinstate.
+JLN will notify the resigning member to confirm all member requirements have been completed for the JLN year.
+As all requirements for the year must have been fulfilled to be granted a Year-End Resignation, the member will receive credit for the completed Active year, should the member choose to reinstate.
 If a member submitting for a Year-End Resignation has paid dues for the upcoming JLN year, these dues will be reimbursed, less the AJLI dues amount.
 Dues for the completed year will not be refunded.
 If a member submits for Year-End Resignation, but fails to meet all requirements for the year, the request will be considered as a Mid-Year Resignation, and may be honored or denied at the discretion of the Vice President of Membership and/or the Executive Committee.